Skip to main content

 Are you interested in our impact on planet Earth?
 The web of life?
 Climate change?
 Nature?
 Ecology?
 If so, this book club is the place for you.
 Join us as we continue our journey of lifelong learning.
 The Ecology Book Club meets online at 6:30 p.m. on Zoom.
 Register online.

-The November/December selection is The Long-Shadowed Forest by Helen Hoover.
+March's selection is Tigers Between Empires by Jonathan C. Slaght.
 Please check the club's webpage for updates.

 NOTE: Books are selected by the club members, and no scientific expertise or background is necessary to participate.
 You don't even need to have finished the book!